dsbowen/Hemlock/docs_md/tutorial/data.md

  'MyVariable': ['MyData', 'MyData', 'MyData']}
 ```

+## Filling in rows

-Additionally, we often want to 'fill in' rows of a variable to match the length of a data frame.
+We often want to 'fill in' rows of a variable to match the length of a data frame.
 For example, we may not know in advance how many rows a participant will contribute to the data frame, but we know that we want the participant's demographic information to appear on all rows.
 To do this, we set `data_rows` to a negative number.
 For example, `data_rows=-2` means 'fill in two rows with this data entry and, when you download the data, fill in any blank rows after this with the same data':

 ```python
 part.embedded = [